 What is the overall CIMI ranking?

-The CIMI provides an overall composite ranking across all four domains for geographies (see home page), based on an average of indicator scores within each dimension across all time periods.
+The CIMI provides an overall composite ranking across all four dimensions per geography (see home page), based on an average of indicator scores within each dimension across all time periods.
 The CIMI overall or “big” score for each of the four dimensions is calculated based on assigned weights.
 Please refer to our Methodology Report for further details on the weighting process.

 What methodological approach was used to construct the CIMI and why?